-- 202 students studying for Foundation Degrees
+- 184 students studying on the Foundation Degree programme

-Financial support for undergraduates – We offer generous financial support for students through bursaries and scholarships, including the Warwick Scholars Programme.
+We offer generous financial support through bursaries and scholarships, including the Warwick Scholars programme.

-progress to higher education through a wide range of targeted programmes, summer schools and mentoring.
+We support disadvantaged and talented students to progress to higher education through targeted programmes, summer schools and mentoring.